26/1/2021

 Then a heat demand map is drawn up.
 We look at where the large heat consumers such as industry, schools and healthcare institutions are located (red on the map) on the one hand, and map potentially interesting heat sources on the other, such as waste incinerators, residual heat from industry, sewage treatment, surface water, cold-heat storage and cogeneration.
 The renovation potential of existing facilities and installations is also examined.

 Which options are retained as choices for local government depends on its climate ambitions.
 Opting for a carbon-neutral model, for example, completely rules out the use of fossil fuels - such as natural gas - while aiming for a reduction of, say, 40 percent can also be achieved with a mix of fossil and renewable energy.
-Either way, our models take into account the best option(s) in the long term, preferably with a time horizon of 2050.
+Either way, our models take into account the best long-term option(s), preferably with a time horizon of 2050.

 Why Ingenium?